 The table of contents may also need to be updated and translations of OLE objects included.

-Adapting the text flow
+Adapt the text flow

-Adapting page breaks
+Adapt page breaks

 Depending on the formatting settings and text lengths, the following may occur: